tailaiying32/bigredcommonapp/README.md

        ↓
 Submits before deadline → Status: Submitted
        ↓
-Team owner reviews → Updates status (Interviewing / Accepted / Rejected)
+Team owner reviews → Writes internal notes → Updates status (Interviewing / Accepted / Rejected)
        ↓
 Email notification sent to student at each status change
 ```

 **Messaging** is available at any point after an application is submitted, allowing back-and-forth between the applicant and the team.
+Both sides receive email notifications on new messages.

 ## Key Patterns